cakwok/Deep-Network/README.md

 Detail report
 -------------
 1. We have to provide data for machine to learn.
-Below capture shows the MNIST digit dataset to be fed into the neural network
+Below capture shows the MNIST digit dataset fed into the neural network

 <img src = "https://user-images.githubusercontent.com/21034990/177019922-2f674cf3-daf6-44cd-9e23-1e7fea3aa37c.png" width = 400>